fleitz/bpf_ip/README.md

 # 6:03 AM didn't compile because I didn't check if the iphdr code returns null. errno seems so luxurious now.
 # 6:59 AM code is not outputting the expected hex, the kernel test code says it works and iphdr->daddr is almost always 0x0 which is likely sockets listening on 0.0.0.0.
 Could be IPv6 packets?
 # 7:10 AM finish notes, ideas for making this go quicker, copy all the packet data into a ringbuf and feed it into libpcap / wireshark somehow. voila, universal network packet inspector... with a GUI even... does the same thing as tcpdump / old school bpf. maybe borrow the tcpdump code for writing pcap / pcap-ng format files?
+# 7:10 AM stop work
+# 1:20 PM Do what I should have done at the start, run the latest and greatest kernel on the latest and greatest OS.
+Use %pI4 / %pI6 to print IPs in a human readable format.
+# 1:45 PM We are done.